 When tracking accounts receivable, providers should run reports to determine their average AR cycles.

 Is there a delay between providing care and invoicing?
-As longer ARs carry a higher risk of becoming forgotten by patients and going unpaid, starting the cycle as quickly as possible can keep them from aging beyond collection.
+As longer ARs carry a higher risk of becoming forgotten by patients, leading to unpaid invoices, starting the cycle as quickly as possible can keep them from aging beyond collection.
 Determining how long the different stages of the AR cycle take can help providers identify where to make improvements.

 Outsourced AR and RCM

 Suppose providers still find themselves at a loss over how to reduce days in accounts receivable or do not have the bandwidth to evaluate their current processes.
-In that case, considering a outsource solution, such as PayrHealth, will not only reduce accounts receivable and revenue loss, but also leverages data and revenue cycle management trends.
+In that case, considering an outsourcing solution, such as PayrHealth, will not only reduce accounts receivable and revenue loss but also leverages data and revenue cycle management trends.

 RCM companies such as PayrHealth can leverage their expertise and big data analytics to identify where providers encounter their biggest AR complications.
 Integrations with your electronic health records to capture all charges, guaranteed code accuracy, and automatically resubmit denied claims immediately address many of the opportunities for administrative errors through revenue and accounts receivable cycles.

-Contact us today to partner with our team of dedicated AR and RCM specialists.
+Contact us today to partner with our team of dedicated AR and RCM specialists and maintain your company’s financial health.

 - Physician’s Practice.
 A/R Primer for Medical Practices. https://www.physicianspractice.com/view/ar-primer-medical-practices